zachcp/datalevin/planner.md

-Specifically, a "links" LMDB DBI will be used, the keys are the pair of the entity class ids of the referring entity class (class of E) and the referred entity class (class of V), the values are roaring bitmaps of entity ids of referred entities (V), so that we can look up the linking triples quickly in VAE DBI.
+Specifically, a "links" LMDB DBI will be used, the keys are the pair of the entity class ids of the referring entity class (class of E) and the referred entity class (class of V), the values are bitmaps of entity ids of referred entities (V), so that we can look up the linking triples quickly in VAE DBI, which contains linking triples only.

 In addition, the scheam map has a built-in key `:db/graph`, and its value stores the adjacency list of the class link graph of the data, i.e. a map of links to the set of their adjacent links.

-## Statistics collction
+## Statistics collection

-As mentioned, the unique properties of EAV stores allows us to build the entity classes and links above incrementally during data transactions, instead of having to build them using expensive algorithms to go through full data out of band.
+As mentioned, the unique properties of EAV stores allows us to build the entity classes and links described above incrementally during data transactions, instead of having to build them using expensive algorithms to go through full data set.

-The planner will use data statistics to estimate cost.
+The planner will use data statistics to estimate cost of operations.
 Some of the statistics will be updated during transaction.
-They are effectively collected when we build the various roaring bitmaps, as these bitmaps can easily return the distinct counts.
+They are effectively collected when we build the various bitmaps described above, as these bitmaps can easily return the distinct counts and other statistics.
 Others are collected at query time, e.g. range scan count and filter predicate count, since these are relatively cheap to query.

 ## Query planning